openregulatory/templates/templates/general/mdr-declaration-of-conformity.md

 >   IX, incl.
 TechDoc assessment according to Para.
 4 of Annex IX for at least one representative device for
 >   each category of devices.
 > * For class I devices (other than custom-made or investigational devices) -> draw up technical documentation
->   according to Annexes I and III.
+>   according to Annexes II and III.
 > * For class I devices in sterile condition, including a measuring function or constituting reusable surgical
 >   instruments -> apply the procedures set out in Chapters I and III of Annex IX, or in Part A of Annex XI.